Differentiable Microscopy Designs an All Optical Phase Retrieval Microscope: Introduction

-Measuring phase information of a light field is a longstanding problem in optics with valuable applications such as live cell imaging \cite{Majeed2017QuantitativeDiagnosis,Mir2010BloodCytometry,Roitshtain2017,Marquet2014ReviewDisorders,Hu2019}.
-Objects like cells are thin and transparent.
-They are referred to as phase objects as they modulate the phase of the light field, not the intensity.
-Imaging devices however only measure the intensity of light.
-To measure the phase, interferometric systems are needed.
-This class of instruments are called quantitative phase microscopes (QPMs).
-QPMs interfere the phase object's light wave (object wave) with a second known light wave (called the reference wave) resulting in interference patterns (called interferograms).
-Phase images are then reconstructed from interferograms, by computationally solving an inverse problem.
-Here, to demonstrate $\partial \mu$, we selected a slightly different task, i.e. all-optical phase retrieval.
-All-optical phase retrieval does not require computational reconstruction.
+Unlike QPM, all-optical phase retrieval does not require computational reconstruction.
 The interference pattern (i.e. the intensity recorded on the camera) itself should be the phase image.
-All-optical phase retrieval is a challenging design task with no general analytical solution using linear optics.
+All-optical phase retrieval is a challenging design task with no universal solution appropriate for all possible phase objects.
 The first approach, i.e. phase contrast, was introduced by Zernike~\cite{Zernike1942PhaseObjects,Zernike1942PhaseII}.
 Following Zernike, Gl\"{u}ckstad~\cite{Gluckstad1996} introduced the generalized phase contrast (GPC) method.
 Both these were bottom-up designed, starting from design rules to generate desired interferences through mathematical treatment of the problem.
-More recently, in parallel to our work (\cite{herath2022_old}), Mengu \textit{et al.} \cite{ozcan_phase} demonstrated all-optical phase retrieval using a diffractive deep neural network (D2NN).
+More recently, in parallel to our work \cite{herath2022_old}, Mengu \textit{et al.} \cite{ozcan_phase} demonstrated all-optical phase retrieval using a diffractive deep neural network (D2NN).
 This is a top-down design approach, and they trained and analyzed the D2NNs on a number of datasets.
 Our work differs from Mengu \textit{et al.} \cite{ozcan_phase}, in the way we initialize the top-down design using inductive biases, interpretability of learned designs, the use of data with complex biological features, and experimental demonstration in the visible wavelengths.
 Importantly, we replicated the D2NN, and GPC methods, to compare and contrast all three (i.e. D2NN, GPC, and ours) in an unbiased fashion on the same datasets in numerical experiments.
-We also include a comprehensive discussion of more related work in the supplementary section~\ref{sec:related_work} for the interested reader.